BoE's Jenkins says bust myths to improve bank rules

 “This has produced sub-optimum reform and complicated international coordination,” Jenkins said in a speech to a closed audience at the International Centre for Financial Regulation in London on Tuesday and published Wednesday.

-“In reality, one need not choose between better capitalized banks and economic growth,” said Jenkins who spent 16 years running bank trading rooms, including at Citibank, and 18 years at asset management firms.
+“In reality, one need not choose between better capitalised banks and economic growth,” said Jenkins who spent 16 years running bank trading rooms, including at Citibank, and 18 years at asset management firms.

 The BoE will become Britain’s main banking regulator next year and the FPC sets the direction of supervisory policy.

-Jenkins also criticized the “fixation” of banks with return on equity or ROE, a benchmark of profitability which has slumped from 20 percent or more pre-crisis to single figures in many cases.
+Jenkins also criticised the “fixation” of banks with return on equity or ROE, a benchmark of profitability which has slumped from 20 percent or more pre-crisis to single figures in many cases.

 “Have you met a single banker who understands his cost of capital?
 I have not, though I should probably get out more,” Jenkins said, without singling out any lender.